Qarj/WebImblaze/README.md

 you view the file in.
 For this reason tabs are not supported for formatting.

 [Perl script for converting .xml test case files to .test files](https://github.com/Qarj/WebInject-Framework/blob/master/MANUAL.md#convert-webinject-xml-test-case-files-to-new-test-format)
+Note - you'll need to manually move over comments, plus the repeat parameter.
+It only works with two or more test steps, and two or more include steps (if present).

 [Syntax highlighting for WebInject test case files](https://github.com/Qarj/WebInject-Framework/blob/master/MANUAL.md#syntax-highlighting-webinject-test-case-files)